SIM University: Wings by Yeo Chee Keong

-Restructuring into the Singapore University of Social Sciences

-On 12 October 2016, Acting Minister for Education (Higher Education and Skills) and Senior Minister of State for Defence Mr Ong Ye Kung announced that the Government invited UniSIM to become Singapore's 6th autonomous university.
-Subsequently, on 11 November 2016, the SIM governing council voted in favour to bring the university under the ambit of MOE.

-In 2017, UniSIM was restructured into the Singapore University of Social Sciences (SUSS) and became Singapore's sixth autonomous university under the ambit of the Ministry of Education (MOE).
-It is no longer a member of the Singapore Institute of Management Group (SIM).

 UniSIM and SIM GE

-The public may view both UniSIM and SIM Global Education (SIM GE) as SIM students, in fact they are both different business units of the SIM Group.
-UniSIM was a private university which offered government subsidized programmes whereas SIM GE partners with University of London International Programmes, RMIT University etc. to offer their programmes in Singapore.
+Generally, UniSIM and SIM Global Education (SIM GE) are each recognized as SIM students despite the schools being different business units of the SIM Group.
+UniSIM was a private university which offered government subsidized programmes whereas SIM GE partners with the University of London International Programmes, RMIT University etc. to offer their programmes in Singapore.

 Admission

 The university adopted open-door admission criteria.
-Criteria to its undergraduate programmes were at least two GCE 'A' level passes or a polytechnic diploma, at least two years' work experience and minimum at 21 years old.
+Requirements for prospective applicants to the undergraduate programmes were to have at least two GCE 'A' level passes or a polytechnic diploma, at least two years' work experience and to be a minimum of 21 years old.